KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 }
 ```

+>[!EXTRACREDIT]
+>We're using Flexbox to help position the content.
+Take a moment to understand the CSS.
+>
+>**M**ozilla **D**eveloper **N**etwork (**MDN**) is a great resource to learn or review in their [CSS Flexible Box Layout documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout).
+Feel free to talk through the CSS with your mentor too!

 Take a look at the app in Chrome.
 Do you see a header and footer with blank space between?
 It's now time to fill that blank space with a new component!

 # Create a trivia component

 Before we get into the instructions, let's talk about what our goals are for the trivia component.
 We want to display our trivia questions within the trivia component so that we can keep our components small and focused.

-We could put the trivia questions directly in the App component, but what happens when we want to add an "About" page or add a new feature to the app, such as ~silly Buzzfeed like~ very important quizzes that try to match your personality to questions about tacos?
+We could put the trivia questions directly in the App component, but what happens when we want to add an "About" page or add a new feature to the app, such as very important quizzes that try to match your personality to questions about tacos?

 It sounds like there's lots of good reasons to create a trivia component.
 Let's get going!